Hadokane/CI_PP2_HUG/README.md

 ### Wave Contrast & Accessibility
 ---

-Next I ran the site through [WAVE's Accessibility Evaluator](https://wave.webaim.org/) to test for any issues with contrast or accessibility that may impede the users enjoyment of the game.
+Next, I ran the site through [WAVE's Accessibility Evaluator](https://wave.webaim.org/) to test for any issues with contrast or accessibility that may impede the user's enjoyment of the game.

 **Initial Test**